iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.0.19.010_02/report.md

 > First time using app.
 First time I did an appointment, the doctor had to cancel due to technical issues.
 I wasnt charged for it.
 The second time I was able to get ahold of a doctor and she was very nice.
 Recommend if you are unable to make a same day appointment with doctor.<br> :date: __2020-11-18 17:10:06__

 > App is great.
 Physicians can be rude.<br> :date: __2020-10-15 02:37:32__

-> Great first experience!
-First time I used the app and it ran smoothly.
-I didn't give it 5 stars only because the video to submit pictures wouldn't work.<br> :date: __2020-10-10 18:57:33__